Eze and Schlupp score to inspire Crystal Palace to victory over Sheffield United | Goal.com

 The Ghana international put Roy Hodgson’s men in front after four minutes into the encounter with a well-taken strike.

-The forward then made ways for Eze in the 40th minute after suffering an injury and the Super Eagles target continued from where Ghana forward ended.
+The forward then made ways for Eze in the 40th minute after suffering an injury, and the Super Eagles target continued from where Ghana forward had left off.

 Moments before the end of the first-half, Eze sent Palace supporters into jubilation when he fired home a beauty.